Disputes about financial reporting by small proprietary companies

 Where can I get more information?

-- Information Sheet 31 Financial reports (INFO 31)
+- Information Sheet 31 Lodgement of financial reports (INFO 31)

 - Information Sheet 24 Deeds of cross guarantee (INFO 24)

 - Information Sheet 163 Financial reporting compliance by administrators of insolvent public companies (INFO 163)

 - See our website for information about ASIC’s role and the laws we administer.